Gay Los Angeles

 Bathhouses & sex clubs

-The 1350 Club (510 W Anaheim St, Wilmington/ Long Beach) only men's steam and sauna in South Bay.
+The 1350 Club (510 W Anaheim St, Wilmington/ Long Beach) - PERMANENTLY CLOSED - The venue will not reopen after the Covid-19 outbreak.
+The only men's steam and sauna in South Bay.
 Garden patio and sun deck, multi-channel videos, maze, excercise machines, private rooms, TV lounge, Safe Sex Party live performers, blackout nights, 24-hour secure parking, free HIV/STD testing and counseling.

 CumUnion sex parties for men take place on first Fridays each month with slings, a bar, go-go boys, DJ, and play spaces at Sanctuary (10914 S. La Cienega Blvd, Lennox/Inglewood), a BDSM dungeon playspace.